-Satisfaction with Provision of Water & Sanitation Services and Access to Drinking Water indicators are also useful proxies for measuring performance in Priority Area 1.4: Modern and Liveable Habitats and Basic Quality Services, in a component of Goal 1: High Standard of Living, Quality of Life and Well Being for All, and in SDG 6: Clean Water and Sanitation.
-Though both have improved since 2014 however the average score of the latter in 2017 is still lower than it was in 2008.
+The Satisfaction with Provision of Water & Sanitation Services and Access to Drinking Water indicators are also useful proxies for measuring performance in Priority Area 1.4: Modern and liveable habitats and basic quality services, in a component of Goal 1: High standard of living, quality of life and well-being for all, and in SDG 6: Clean Water and Sanitation.
+Though both have improved since 2014, the average score of Satisfaction with Provision of Water & Sanitation Services in 2017 is still lower than it was in 2008.